Looking to save on Netflix subscription? How does $155.76/year sound? I'll teach you how, while still getting the movies you want to watch.

 Remember those Friday nights perusing your local Blockbuster, checking out your weekend's DVDs with a coke in hand (chocolate chip cookie dough bites for me, thank you very much)?

 But what about that monthly fee you're paying?
-For us, we're on the plan that allows 2 DVDs at a time, for a total of $11.99/month (represents Netflix new prices, which changed since originally writing this article).
+For us, we're on the plan that allows 2 DVDs at a time, for a total of $7.99/month (represents new Netflix price — they've changed twice since originally writing this article).

 Well, your local library might bring back some of that Blockbuster magic.
 It's one of the best ways to save on Netflix!

 We can save $155.76/year on Netflix.
 I'll show you how!
 Tweet this.

 While I've used Interlibrary Loan ever since learning about its magic in college (I used to work as a librarian, aka the coolest federal work study job ever), I've never used it for getting my hands on the DVDs I want to watch.

 So this made me wonder, what if our library could fulfill our $12.98/month ($155.76/year) Netflix queue for free?

 Update: Netflix prices were updated to $7.99/month for their cheapest plan, which would come out to $95.88/year in savings.